input-output-hk/iohk-ops/nix-darwin/README.md

        result/bin/prepare-mac user@host [buildkite|hydra]

    This will prepare the system so that the mac can be deployed.
+   NOTE: THIS WILL NUKE ANY EXISTING NIX SETUP ON THE SYSTEM!

    It will ask for the admin password so that it can `sudo`.